pinecone-io/canopy/docs/library.md

-# Resin Library
+# Canopy Library

-For most common use cases, users can simply deploy the fully-configurable [Resin service](../README.md), which provides a REST API backend for your own RAG-infused Chatbot.
+For most common use cases, users can simply deploy the fully-configurable [Canopy service](../README.md), which provides a REST API backend for your own RAG-infused Chatbot.

-For advanced users, this page describes how to use `resin` core library directly to implement their own custom applications.
+For advanced users, this page describes how to use `canopy` core library directly to implement their own custom applications.

-The idea behind Resin library is to provide a framework to build AI applications on top of Pinecone as a long memory storage for you own data.
-Resin library designed with the following principles in mind:
+The idea behind Canopy library is to provide a framework to build AI applications on top of Pinecone as a long memory storage for you own data.
+Canopy library designed with the following principles in mind:

-- **Easy to use**: Resin is designed to be easy to use.
+- **Easy to use**: Canopy is designed to be easy to use.
 It is well packaged and can be installed with a single command.
-- **Modularity**: Resin is built as a collection of modules that can be used together or separately.
+- **Modularity**: Canopy is built as a collection of modules that can be used together or separately.
 For example, you can use the `chat_engine` module to build a chatbot on top of your data, or you can use the `knowledge_base` module to directly store and search your data.
-- **Extensibility**: Resin is designed to be extensible.
+- **Extensibility**: Canopy is designed to be extensible.
 You can easily add your own components and extend the functionality.
-- **Production ready**: Resin designed to be production ready, tested, well documented, maintained and supported.
+- **Production ready**: Canopy designed to be production ready, tested, well documented, maintained and supported.
-- **Open source**: Resin is open source and free to use.
+- **Open source**: Canopy is open source and free to use.
 It built in partnership with the community and for the community.

 ## High level architecture